YiLi-2020/222/content/publication/Au@PDA.md

 # Summary.
 An optional shortened abstract.
 summary: In this work, we applied supramolecular-template-assisted stratge to fabricate nano yolk-shell structures.
 This nanotechnology is to wrap a plasmonic core in a dynamic polyphenol network, and fuse a second polyphenol shell on it.
 After template degradation, polyphenol shell creates a semi-soft cavity to host core & cargos and provides an highly-active interface to integrate targeting peptide motifs.
-Novolty of this work include tunable nanomechanical properties for enhanced photoacoustic imaging, photothermal transduction, and deep-tumor penetration.
+Novolty of this partice includes tunable nanomechanical properties for enhanced photoacoustic imaging, photothermal transduction, and deep-tumor penetration.

 tags:
 - Source Themes